JnyJny/busylight/docs/devices/thingm.md

 The ThingM blink(1) is the smallest USB connected LED light I have worked with so far.
-The device mostly consists of a USB-A male connector with a wraparound transluscent diffusor.
+The device mostly consists of a USB-A male connector with a wraparound transluscent diffuser.
 The device dimensions are _roughly_ 1.5 inches long, (excluding USB-A male connector), 1.25 inches wide and 0.25 inches deep.
 The device has two LEDs; one firing up and the other firing down.
 My ThingM blink(1) mk3